As Breaking Bad returns to pop culture consciousness, we look back at Walter White’s rise to infamy in search of lessons in EHS leadership.

 As EHS leaders, we should have a similar single-minded focus.
 Change is a constant in EHS, as tools, technologies, regulations, and best practices evolve.
 The best way to stay ahead of the curve is by taking advantage of every available learning opportunity.

 How?
-Attend EHS and sustainability conferences and association events to learn, grow, and connect with fellow practitioners and leaders.
+Attend EHS and sustainability conferences and association events when you can to learn, grow, and connect with fellow practitioners and leaders.
 Maintain dialogues with others you respect in the field.
 Take advantage of on-demand learning opportunities such as the bevy of health and safety webinars that are available.

 And, of course, stay tuned regularly to the Antea Group blog for the latest and greatest insights, advice, industry news, and more.